open-contracting/standard/docs/guidance/model/pre-qualification.md

 </div>
 <br clear="all"/>

 The `tender` section is also used to disclose information about the procedure used by the contracting process.
-In particular, the `tender.procurementMethod` field is used to classify the procedure used against the following codelist:
+In particular, the `tender.procurementMethod` field classifies the procedure using the following codelist:

 ```eval_rst
 .. csv-table-no-translate::